OCR-D/spec/mets.md

 conversion or inaccurate, processors should assume **300 ppi** for images with missing or suspiciously low pixel density metadata.

+## No multi-page images

+Image formats like TIFF support encoding multiple images in a single file.

+Data providers SHOULD provide single-image TIFF.

+OCR-D processors MUST ignore any additional images beyond the first.

 ## Unique ID for the document processed

 METS provided to the MP must be uniquely addressable within the global library community.